A hard fork is a significant event in the world of blockchain technology and cryptocurrencies.

 The tax treatment of cryptocurrencies created by a hard fork can be complex.
 Here are some basic guidelines:

-It is important to document all transactions and the receipt of new coins precisely.
-The burden of proof lies with the taxpayer.
-The following information should be recorded:
+It is important to accurately document all transactions and the receipt of new coins.
+The duty to provide proof lies with the taxpayer.
+The following information should be collected:

-A hard fork is a significant change to the blockchain protocol that leads to the creation of a new, incompatible blockchain and usually a new cryptocurrency.
+A hard fork is a significant change to the blockchain protocol that results in the creation of a new, incompatible blockchain and usually a new cryptocurrency.
 The tax treatment of cryptocurrencies resulting from hard forks is subject to income tax in Germany and must be carefully documented.